-A professional home inspection is a primarily visual examination of the visible, safely accessible, and readily accessible areas of a home’s foundation, structural, roof, electrical, heating, ventilation, air conditioning, and plumbing systems and their related components for conditions which currently adversely affect their normally intended function or operation or which have the potential to adversely affect their normally intended function or operation.
+A professional home inspection is a primarily visual examination of the visible, safely accessible, and readily accessible areas of a home’s foundation, structural, roof, electrical, heating, ventilation, air conditioning, and plumbing systems and their related components for conditions that currently adversely affect their normally intended function or operation or which have the potential to affect their normally intended function or operation adversely.
 It also includes a written report that documents any such conditions along with important maintenance and care information to help homeowners protect their investment.

-Professional home inspectors put the information developed in the course of the inspection into perspective by providing direction regarding the relative importance of the conditions noted in the written inspection report and recommendations regarding how quickly certain corrective measures should be implemented.
+Professional home inspectors put the information developed in the inspection into perspective by providing direction regarding the relative importance of the conditions noted in the written inspection report and recommendations regarding how quickly certain corrective measures should be implemented.

 Professional inspectors are impartial third parties; they are not parties to any real estate transaction.
 Therefore, they do not determine or direct who is responsible for undertaking any corrective measures.
 To do so would violate their professional code of ethics.